tonymorris/fp-for-business/README.md

 The idea then appeared forgotten until making a recent emergence in industry, as businesses learn about a correlation between technical excellence and business outcomes.
-Today, companies of all sizes are exploiting the practical advantages of Functional Programming to efficiently achieve their goals and obtain a significant advantage on their competitors.
+Today, companies of all sizes are exploiting the practical advantages of Functional Programming to achieve their goals and gain a competitive advantage.

-This talk will provide a definition of Functional Programming, an introduction to some of the terminology that is used and importantly, how the ideas behind FP are being used to achieve business objectives.
-It is aimed at an audience looking to acquire a vocabulary of the technical concepts of FP, so that they can be effectively applied in practice.
+This talk will define Functional Programming, introduce some of the terminology that is used and importantly, how FP is being used to achieve business objectives.